-WHAT TO DO IF...
+WHAT TO DO

-you suspect a pupil is being abused or if a pupil makes a disclosure:
+You suspect a pupil is being abused or if a pupil makes a disclosure:

-- Report the matter immediately to the DSL or to a Deputy DSL whose contact details are below you receive an allegation about a member of staff:

-- Do not share your concerns with other adults or pupils

-- If you cannot reach a DSL or DDSL promptly, contact Children's Services in the authority where the child lives.
+- Report the matter immediately to the DSL or to a Deputy DSL whose contact details are below - Do not share your concerns with other adults or pupils - If you cannot reach a DSL or DDSL promptly, contact Children's Services in the authority where the child lives.
 If a child is in danger, call the police on 999 and do not let them go home.